-Elevators (HB 1035) Chapter Number 2010-110, Laws of Florida
+Elevators (HB 1035)

 - Inspectors may enter and have reasonable access to buildings and rooms in which an existing or newly installed elevator and equipment are located. - State may grant variances for undue hardships.
 The department may grant variances from a rule that does not adversely affect public safety. - The bill increases the time to correct elevator violations by an owner from 30 to 90 days.